artsy/README/resources/mobile/learning-group/session-four.md

 <details>
 <summary>Answer</summary>

+Recall from the last session that a view controller fits within the iOS Model-View-Controller framework.
+View controllers are the glue between data models and user interfaces, mediating updates from the data models and user interactions from the UI.
 A view controller is the main unit of composition for building native iOS UI's.
 From a user's perspective, they might call it "a screen", since view controllers commonly take up the entire screen of an app.
 However, view controllers really can be _composed_ so while a view controller might indeed take up the entire screen, it might be composed of child controllers as the develop sees fit.

 </details>